mattermost/docs/source/deployment/sso-ldap.md

 1. Go to **System Console > Authentication > AD/LDAP** and set **Enable Synchronization with AD/LDAP** to `true`.

-2. Scroll down to **Syncronization Interval (minutes)** to specify how often Mattermost accounts synchronize attributes with AD/LDAP.
-The default setting is 60 minutes. *Note: profile picture attribute is synchronized upon user login only*
+2. Scroll down to **Synchronization Interval (minutes)** to specify how often Mattermost accounts synchronize attributes with AD/LDAP.
+The default setting is 60 minutes.
+The profile picture attribute is only synchronized when the user logs in.

 If you want to synchronize immediately after disabling an account, use the **AD/LDAP Synchronize Now** button in **System Console > AD/LDAP**.